sriram-d/msgraph-training-webhooks-customdata-insights/Lab.md

                         {

                             // Notifications are sent in a 'value' array.
 The array might contain multiple notifications for events that are
-                            // registered for the same notification endpoint, and that occur within a short timespan.
+                            // registered for the same notification endpoint, and that occur within a short time span.
                             JArray value = JArray.Parse(jsonObject["value"].ToString());
                             foreach (var notification in value)
                             {
                                 Notification current = JsonConvert.DeserializeObject<Notification>(notification.ToString());

                                 // Check client state to verify the message is from Microsoft Graph.
                                 SubscriptionStore subscription = SubscriptionStore.GetSubscriptionInfo(current.SubscriptionId);

                                 // This sample only works with subscriptions that are still cached.